neuroidss/opentrons/app-shell/README.md

 *   `make` - Default target is "clean package"
 *   `make clean` - Delete the dist folder
-*   `make package` - Package the app for running and inspection (does not create a distributable)
+*   `make package` - Creates a production package of the app for running and inspection (does not create a distributable)
-*   `make dist-mac` - Create a macOS distributable of the app
-*   `make dist-linux` - Create a Linux distributable of the app
-*   `make dist-posix` - Create macOS and Linux apps simultaneously
-*   `make dist-win` - Create a Windows distributable of the app

 All packages and/or distributables will be placed in `app-shell/dist`.
 After running `make package`, you can launch the production app with: